JakMcCarthy/ReadMe-Generator/README.md

   - [Questions](#questions)

   ## Installation:
-  First run 'npm i' to install inqurer then in the terminal run 'node index.js'
+  First run 'npm i' to install inquirer, then run 'node index' to start the program and create the readme.

   ## Usage:
-  Generating Markdown ReadMe.md file filled out specifically, by you, for your project.
+  To generate unique ReadMe files for a project.

   ## Contributors:
   Jackson McCarthy